taniaallen/BlackJackGame/README.md

 ## Installation

-Provide code examples and explanations of how to get the project.

-## API Reference
+Go to (http://www.taniaallen.me/BlackJackGame/) to try out my Black Jack game!

 ####Boardgame pack v2 by Kenney Vleugels (www.kenney.nl)

-JQuery will be utilized for the interactive functionality of the program.
+JQuery will is utilized for the interactive functionality of the program.